 For the purposes of this article, I will assume that the transcript is accurate.
-I will say in summary to begin that I do not believe Craig has sufficiently understood preterism, and is critiquing, as our title implies, a straw man without a face.
+I will say in summary to begin that I do not believe Craig has sufficiently understood preterism, and is critiquing a straw man without a face.
 I will further state that I continue to respect Craig as an apologist but believe that here, as in a prior issue with respect to matters of social science, he has gone beyond his own area of expertise in commenting on these issues.

 We will quote the transcript beginning with three reasons Craig offers for disbelieving preterism.

 First, it seems to me clear that the coming of the son of man is a visible coming to earth.
 Now, let me give two arguments on behalf of that.
 The first argument is going to be a grammatical argument.
 I hope you follow me here.
 The verb "to come" just like the verb "to go" is what we could call a perspectival verb or perspectival word.
 That is to say it is relative to the perspective of the observer.
 When someone talks about someone coming that means coming to where the observer is.
 The person who is uttering the sentence uses the word "he comes."
 Where if somebody were not the observer he would say, "well, he went" or "he goes."
 You see the word "coming" is a kind of perspectival word that indicates the perspective of the observer.